abarker/typped/doc/sphinx_docs/calculator_example.rst

 Defining the grammar
 --------------------

-The only function left to describe is the ``define_basic_calculator`` function.
-This is the function that really shows how to set up and use the ``PrattParser`` class --- at least the basic parts of it.
-To keep the function from being too long it has been broken up into several sub-functions doing particular tasks.
-Here is the main function:
+The only high-level procedure left to describe is the ``define_basic_calculator`` procedure.
+This is the procedure that really shows how to set up and use the ``PrattParser`` class (at least the basic usage).
+To keep the procedure from being too long it has been broken up into several sub-procedures doing particular tasks.
+This is the top-level procedure:

 .. code-block:: python